How to find your style

 - Books, Nordic Moods by Katrine Martensen-Larsen, she explains how to make a mood board with Scandinavian examples.

 The Scandinavian style seems effortless but has been carefully put together.
 Is this your style?
-Start making your own mood board and try to fit the Nordics in your personal style.
-If it is not your style have a look at the other blog: Basic Style.
+If so: start making your own mood board and try to fit the Nordics in your personal style.
+If it is not your style have a look at the other blogs:

 Enjoy your SCANDINAVIAN interior!